Visitors and Newcomers

 What will happen?

-Our worship is friendly and traditional, usually consisting of readings, hymns and a sermon (a short talk) from the clergy.
+Our worship is friendly and mixes traditional and contemporary elements, usually consisting of readings, hymns and a sermon (a short talk) from the clergy.
+If you are curious about what you might hear if you came to a service, you can listen to past recordings on our sermon podcast.

-We celebrate communion every week in our Holy Communion services.
+We celebrate Holy Communion in many of our services.
+If you are new to church and have not taken part in communion before, you're welcome to join in by going to the front of church along with everyone else, to receive a blessing.
 If you have been confirmed or admitted to communion, or if you are a baptised member of another church which subscribes to the doctrine of the Trinity, and you usually receive communion in your own church, then you are welcome to receive communion here.
-If you are new to church you're welcome to join in by going to the front of church, when invited, to receive a blessing.

-There may also be variations on the service if it's an Evensong or Family Church.
-Our services usually last for about an hour, and you are welcome to join in as much as you like - or just listen quietly if you prefer.
+We also have various other services like Evensong or Family Service.
+Our services usually last for no more than an hour, and you are welcome to join in as much as you like - or just listen quietly if you prefer.

 What should I wear?